Navdevl/turbohustle/content/blog/water-methanol-injection---a-octane-booster.md

 ### History

 The water-methanol injection dates back to the early 1940's where it was used in the fighter aircraft of World War II.
 The injection of water-methanol pumped out more power from the engine and thus enabling a good take off.
 Due to the improvements in octane rating of the gasoline in the later period, the practice of water-methanol injection took a halt for a while.
 But with the ability to improve octane rating of the pump gas, this technique came into the picture again as being the best alternative to race fuels.
+It was also used in Formula 1 racing for a short period of time before being banned for adding to much horsepower.

 ### Water Methanol Injection Kit